DerpHerpenstein/src-721/README.md

     "p": "src-721",
     "op": "mint",
     "symbol": "SYM",
-    "amt": "1",         // amount to mint [optional, default=1]
-    "proof": "",        // merkle proof, used for a permissioned mint [optional] "ts":[0,1,...,y]    // an array with x length wherein each item
+    "c":"A123456789",   // a pointer to the deploy collection json cp asset "amt": "1",         // amount to mint [optional, default=1] "proof": "",        // merkle proof, used for a permissioned mint [optional] "ts":[0,1,...,y]    // an array with x length wherein each item